The National Ocean Economics Program (NOEP) was

 state agencies, as well as NGOs, corporations, and academics.

 Dr. Kildow left MBARI in 2009, retiring once again,

 and for two years the program transitioned while she negotiated to find a

 new, permanent home for the NOEP.
 NOEP is now part of the Center for the

-Blue Economy (CBE) at the Monterey Institute of International Studies.
+Blue Economy (CBE) at the Middlebury Institute of International Studies at Monterey.

 The CBE is under the direction of Dr. Scorse, who from the outset

 realized NOEP was an ideal focal point for his new center.
 The Monterey

 Institute and its parent Middlebury College are raising funds to assure